quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## connection_id_updated {#connectivity-connectionidupdated}
 Importance: Base

-This event is emitted when either party updates their current Connection ID.
-As this typically happens only sparingly over the course of a connection, this event allows loggers to be more efficient than logging the observed CID with each packet in the .header field of the "packet_sent" or "packet_received" events.
+The `connection_id_updated` event is emitted when either party updates their current Connection ID.
+As this typically happens only sparingly over the course of a connection, using this event is more efficient than logging the observed CID with each and every `packet_sent` or `packet_received` events.

-This is viewed from the perspective of the endpoint applying the new id.
-As such, when the endpoint receives a new connection id from the peer, it will see the dst_ fields are set.
-When the endpoint updates its own connection id (e.g., NEW_CONNECTION_ID frame), it logs the src_ fields.
+The `connection_id_updated` event is viewed from the perspective of the endpoint applying the new ID.
+As such, when the endpoint receives a new connection ID from the peer, it will see the dst_ fields are set.
+When the endpoint updates its own connection ID (e.g., NEW_CONNECTION_ID frame), it logs the src_ fields.

 Definition: